indoor chemical pollution

 2) check the yellow pages under

-indoor air quality (IAQ) or "air monitoring", whatever they may call it, and check around.
+indoor air quality (IAQ) or "air monitoring", whatever they call it in your area, and check around.
 Or even see if a local exterminator may dispense some safety advice for you.

 I am not an indoor chemical pollution expert, but I hope this helps.